cbdso/aws-serverless-security-workshop/docs/04-ssl-in-transit/README.md

 ## Connecting with SSL in the Console

-Take note that if you need establish a mysql connection via console, it will also now require encryption in transit.
+Take note that if you need to establish a mysql connection via console, it will also now require encryption in transit.
 Try it out and make sure you can connect successfully.

 First try connecting without SSL: